 Estimating Risk Using the Monte Carlo Method

 Nonetheless, large institutional investors might use Monte Carlo simulations as a tool in their projections and decision making.
 And its use for investors isn’t limited to hedge fund managers and spreadsheet wizards.
-There are even online Monte Carlo simulators to help people save for retirement.
+There are even online Monte Carlo simulators that can help people save for retirement.

 Those tools are designed for the average investor to input some basic information like their savings, and years until retirement to help them understand the likelihood that they will be able to reach their financial goals, and whether they will have enough income in retirement.
 Those calculators use a generic set of parameters for their calculations, with inputs such as interest rates, and a generic portfolio allocation.